Iceland car rental Show menu

 Approximate travel time: 5h 22min

-It is a truly remarkable waterfall and you can find it on the ring road, close to Detifoss, so again you might want to visit both on the same trip.
+It is a truly remarkable waterfall and you can find it on the ring road, close to Detifoss, so you might want to visit both on the same trip.

 Godafoss waterfall in North Iceland